Meefki/interactive-light/readme.md

 ## Usage

 - Create a light source
-- Go to the "Advanced" tab in the light source configuration and follow down the page
+- Go to the "Interactive Light" tab in the light source configuration
 - Check the "Interactive" field
 - Choose your texture for the light
 - Enjoy with a new stuff